Working-Boy/hardhat-simple-storage-fcc/README2.txt

     ......,
 } // ALSO ADD gas_Report.txt file to your .gitignore file.
 // TO DISABLE THE gas_Report FUNCTION, JUST SET enabled: false
+///////// gasReport displays how much gas it is going to cost us if we deploy our contract on a real NETWORK

 // SOLIDITY COVERAGE